KevinDahlberg/log_my_run_app/BLOG.md

 ## May 2, 2017
 11:10 am starting
  - [x] display week of the selected run from dropdown
- - [ ] update total of the week based on week selected
+ - [x] update total of the week based on week selected
  - [ ] ability to select month and update total of month based on month selected. (this one might be a stretch goal).
  - [ ] Correct information displayed on edit run screen
  - [ ] Order by displaying correctly on home screen

  A lot of crap this morning trying to get things to figure out with the add numbers.
 I think I might have figured out how to do it with ng-change... maybe.  we'll see?

+ 1:20 stop for lunch

+ 2:07 back at it

+ ng-Change worked right before lunch.
+First I need to clean up my code and make sure everything is still working right. changing the month and the year are serious stretch goals at this point